-The app above shows the position of the Cassini Spacecraft right now - in its orbit about Saturn.
+The app above shows the position of the Cassini Spacecraft right now - mostyl vapourised within Saturns atmosphere.
 You can wind the animation backwards in time to watch its launch and its flybys of Venus, the Earth, Jupiter, and insertion into orbit around Saturn.
-If you zoom in closer you can just about see where it is in its orbit.
+If you zoom in closer you can just about see where it was positioned in each orbit.

 The hexagonal winds at Saturn's poles